ben-tiki/naruto-handsign-recognition/README.md

-# Hand Gesture Recognition using TensorFlow.js and Teachable Machine
+# Hand Gesture Recognition with TensorFlow.js, Teachable Machine, and MediaPipe
-This project uses TensorFlow.js and Google's Teachable Machine to recognize up to 9 unique hand gestures in real-time, allowing users to perform different "jutsu" (techniques) and trigger different events.
+This project is a real-time hand gesture recognition system that identifies and classifies nine distinct hand gestures.
+It utilizes TensorFlow.js for implementing machine learning in JavaScript, Teachable Machine for training the recognition model, and MediaPipe for hand detection in the input frames.
+The gestures and their associated actions are inspired by the anime "Naruto".

+# System Architecture
+The architecture of this project consists of two major components:

+1. **Hand Detection**: Mediapipe is used to detect hand landmarks in the input frames.
+The landmarks are then used to crop the image and isolate the hand from the background.
+2. **Gesture Recognition**: Once the hand is detected and the image cropped, it's then fed to a machine learning model trained via Teachable Machine.
+This model classifies the gesture into one of the nine categories.

 # Demo
 https://user-images.githubusercontent.com/101474762/221086680-e21feaae-ec04-4f11-83ef-4acb06119c54.mp4

-# Usage
+# Getting Started
-You can try the live demo [here](https://ben-tiki.github.io/naruto-handseal-recognition/) or clone this repository and open the `index.html` file in your browser.
-Under the "+" button, you can check all supported gesture combinations or jutsu.
+You can try the live demo of the app [here](https://ben-tiki.github.io/naruto-handseal-recognition/) or clone this repository and open the `index.html` file in your browser.
+In `assets/jutsus.json`, you can see or edit the combinations of each jutsu.

-# Dataset
+# Dataset Information
-The dataset used for this project was created by the me, consisting of 9 classes of hand gestures, each with 900 images taken with a webcam under varying lighting, people, and backgrounds.
+The project is trained on a custom dataset, created by the author, which includes 9 different classes of hand gestures.
+Each class is represented by 500 images captured via a webcam under varying conditions of lighting, individual hand shapes, and backgrounds.

 ### Limitations of the dataset:
-The model may not generalize well to new data, which can be improved by increasing the training dataset size and using data augmentation techniques.
-For best results, position your hands at the center of the circle and keep the background as simple as possible.
+The model's performance may vary with new data due to the limitations of the current dataset.
+Improvements can be achieved by increasing the dataset size and diversity of the images.

 # Model
 The model can be found in the `assets/model` folder.

-The paramters used to train the model are as follows:

-- Number of epochs: 200
-- Batch size: 64
-- Learning rate: 0.001

-# Gesture Examples
+# Gesture Reference
 <p align="center">
   <img src="assets/img/handsigns.png" width="600" height="700" alt="Hand Seals"/>
 </p>

-The 9 hand gestures are from the anime "Naruto", where characters perform hand seals to execute jutsu or special abilities.
-Each gesture has a unique meaning and significance in the anime.
+The nine hand gestures used in this project are inspired by the anime "Naruto".
+In the series, characters perform these seals to use their special abilities or "jutsu".
+Each gesture has a unique meaning in the context of the anime.

-# Built with
+# Tech Stack
 - [TensorFlow.js](https://www.tensorflow.org/js) - A JavaScript library for training and deploying machine learning models in the browser and on Node.js

 - [Teachable Machine](https://teachablemachine.withgoogle.com/) - A web tool for training and deploying machine learning models in the browser.

+- [Mediapipe](https://developers.google.com/mediapipe) - A cross-platform framework for building multimodal applied machine learning pipelines.